Pennsylvania License Plates

 Issued to mechanics and towing companies.
 Our first report of the graphic at the left was 22477.

-School Vehicle plate issued to private school bus companies for use on small passenger vehicles (like vans, etc.) for the use of transporting school children.
-Public school districts put municipal tags on vehicles they own that meet this criteria.
+This School Vehicle plate was issued only to private school bus companies for use on small passenger vehicles such as vans for the transportation of school children.

 Heather Embee - Nov 18 ’14